bacpop/PopPUNK/docs/options.rst

      -h, --help            show this help message and exit

    Mode of operation:
-     --create-db           Create pairwise distances database between reference sequences
+     --easy-run            Create clusters from assemblies with default settings --create-db           Create pairwise distances database between reference sequences
      --fit-model           Fit a mixture model to a reference database